 Key

-Supported in this version of Mastodon
+Supported in this version

-Supported in this version, but either not explicitly or known to work with caveats
+Supported in this version, with some caveats

-Explicitly not supported in this version of by Mastodon
+Not supported in this version

-Not required for this version of Mastodon
+Not required for this version

 Version Chart